gi-no/blog_mean_stack/article3.en.md

 #### Editing question-creating HTML file
 Add question tags input field using "tags-input" tag.
-You can also add auto completion by adding "auto-complete" element inside "tags-input" element, but not for this time.
+You can also add auto completion by adding "auto-complete" element inside "tags-input" element, but for simplicity, we'll omit the auto completion this time.

 client/questionsCreate/questionsCreate.html